The Bonnefield Story

 Bonnefield was established to become financial partners with progressive farmers.
 Our business is to provide an alternative source of capital to farm families to give them the freedom to focus on and grow their farming business, without compromise; without interference; without an end date.

 For the past decade, Bonnefield has worked with farmers to understand and meet their real estate needs and in doing so, we provide them with the opportunity to invest in a cornerstone of Canada’s natural wealth.
-With the first fund, we helped 10 farm families; the second fund added 10 additional families and as this piece goes to print in August 2018, we are working with 100 farm families in eight provinces across the country.

 “Every farmer I’ve met understands that his or her greatest challenge is access to capital,” said Wally Johnston, Bonnefield’s Vice President of Business Development, who in his first year put thousands of kilometres on his truck while talking to farm families across Canada.
 “Farming is a capital-intensive business and without it, it’s hard to reach the scale required to be successful.”